 - Don't walk faster than your soul, Pat, hospitalero

 The physical, mental and spiritual phase.
-Most people experience a first phase on the Camino, where we adapt practically and physically.
+Most people experience the Camino in three phases.
+The first phase is where we adapt practically and physically.
 The body gets used to the daily walk, and we find the rhythm as nomads for a while.
-After that, we talk about the mental phase with time for reflection; and finally a spiritual-creative phase, where the pieces fall into place and the journey makes sense.
+After that, we talk about the mental phase with time for reflection and finally a spiritual-creative phase, where the pieces fall into place and the journey makes sense.

 - Listen to your body, feel your body, Surinder Singh

-There are typically good opportunities for café visits and shopping in supermarkets and other stores, and the Camino is accessible to most people, but you should be prepared that it may be a long way to the next small village with the possibility of refreshments.
-Some sections are quite hilly, and occasionally there are several variants of the routes - some more strenuous than others.
+There are typically opportunities for café visits and shopping in supermarkets and other shops on the various routes.
+The Camino is accessible to most people, but you should be aware that it can be a long way to the next village and opportunities for refreshments.
+Some sections are quite hilly, and sometimes there are several variants of the route - some more strenuous than others.

 - A fantastic trip on the Camino.
 Lasse is a competent and knowledgeable guide, who also manages to make room for silence and let the impressions speak for themselves.
-Best recommendations, Lotte Maribo Ibsen
+LOTTE MARIBO IBSEN

-- My own first longer journey on the Camino de Santiago was in 2012 with a three-week walk on the classic route from Burgos to Santiago.
-I had seen "Bertelsen på Caminoen" and was looking forward to a break from my busy Copenhagen life with lots of work, multi-tasking and going at it.
-It was time to listen to my inner voice, and my trip became a landmark experience and the start of many journeys and stays on the Camino, in Morocco, Nepal and India with lots of walking and yoga.
+- My own first longer journey on the Camino de Santiago was in 2012 with three weeks on the classic route.
+I had seen "Bertelsen på Caminoen" and needed a break from my busy Copenhagen life with lots of work and errands.
+It was time to listen to my inner voice, and my trip became a landmark experience and the start of many journeys and adventures along the Camino, as well as journeys and stays in, among others, Nepal and India with lots of hiking and yoga.

 - On the way to Finisterre, Muxía & End of the World